JetBrains/python-skeletons/README.md

 ### Types

-The most simple way of specifying types in skeletons is Sphinx docstrings.
-Function annotations could be used for specifying types, but they are available only for Python 3.

 There is no standard notation for specifying types in Python code.
+We would like this standard to emerge, see the related work below.

+The current understanding is that a standard for optional type annotations in Python could use the syntax of function annotations in Python 3 and decorators as a fallback in Python 2.
+The type system should be relatively simple, but it has to include parametric (generic) types for collections and probably more.

-We propose the following notation:
+As a temporary solution, we propose a simple way of specifying types in skeletons using Sphinx docstrings using the following notation:

     Foo                # Class Foo visible in the current scope x.y.Bar            # Class Bar from x.y module